kushagragupta08/Flutter-Animated-Stopwatch/README.md

-# Flutter Animated StopWatch with Background Controls in Notification Area.
+# Flutter Animated StopWatch with Background Controls .

 This is an Animated Circular Stopwatch that can be controlled(play or pause) in notification area also.
+It has an wonderful User Interface with Circular Animated Charts and Floating Action Buttons.
 It is  developed using Flutter Framework.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: